 APNA Annual Conference: How to Submit an Abstract

 We are so glad you are interested in submitting an abstract for the APNA Annual Conference!
 To help you get going, here is a walkthrough to help you use this site to submit your abstract.
-Click here to download these instructions as a PDF.
+Download these instructions as a PDF

 Start at www.apna.org/CallforAbstracts.
-Once you have reviewed the information there, click the blue Submit Abstract button.
+Once you have reviewed the information there, click the Submit Abstract button.
 This will take you to the APNA Submission Site.
-Click the blue login button in the upper right corner.

-The My Applications screen is where you will begin your abstract submission.
-Here, you can see a list of your drafted and submitted applications and abstracts.
+Click on My Dashboard (in the top navigation) to get to where you will begin your abstract submission.
 To start your abstract for the APNA Annual Conference, click the drop down menu and select APNA Annual Conference Call for Abstracts.
-Then click the blue Launch Application button.
+Then click the blue Create button.